greg-raven/Impeachment-Chronicles/_posts/2024-05-31-braggs-prejudice.md

 House Speaker Mike Johnson, a staunch Trump supporter, described the verdict as a "shameful day in American history," claiming that the charges were based on dubious testimony and aimed solely at discrediting the leading GOP candidate.
 "This was a purely political exercise, not a legal one," Johnson said in a statement.

-Representative Thomas Massie echoed these sentiments, posting on X (formerly Twitter), "Bragg's actions are clearly politically motivated.
+Representative Thomas Massie echoed these sentiments, posting on 𝕏 (formerly Twitter), "Bragg's actions are clearly politically motivated.
 The American people see this for what it is: an attempt to interfere in the 2024 election".

 Florida Governor Ron DeSantis accused Bragg of being a leftist prosecutor who manipulated the legal system for political gains, saying: "[If the defendant were not Donald Trump, this case would never have been brought]({% post_url 2024-05-30-desantis-on-verdict %})."